-The term ‘Mushing,’ as it’s often referred to, derives from the French word ‘marcher’ which means to walk.
+The term ‘mushing,’ as it’s often referred to, derives from the French word ‘marcher’ which means to walk.
 This was the command that French colonials used to order their team of dogs to begin moving.
 From it’s pre-historic roots, both the dogs and the activity itself have changed significantly.
-Used heavily for the North American fur trade of colonial times, and the Gold Rush of Alaska and the Canadian Rockies, dog sledding spread and diversified.
-Different regions sported a variety of breeds, from the massive Alaskan Malamute that pulled massive freight loads, to the stark white Samoyed used in the summer as well for sheep herding, each had it’s unique purpose specialized to the needs of it’s region of origin.
+Used heavily in the North American fur trade of colonial times, and the gold rush of Alaska and the Canadian Rockies, mushing spread and diversified.
+Different regions sported a variety of breeds, from the massive Alaskan Malamute that pulled freight loads, to the stark white Samoyed that was also used in the summer for sheep herding.
+Each breed had a unique set of characteristics specialized to the needs of their region of origin.
 Similar to the dogs themselves, the organization of dog sledding teams varied as well.
 In most of Canada and the Northern United States, the dogs were fastened double file onto a single cable called the gang line that would pull the sled in a narrow formation down wooded trails cut through dense Boreal forests.
-In the wide open tundras of Siberia, Greenland, and the Nunavut, dogs were each attached to the sled with a single line, and spread out in a wide fan formation that more evenly distributed the weight.
+In the wide open tundras of Siberia, Greenland, and the northern reaches of Canada, dogs were each attached to the sled with a single line, and spread out in a wide fan formation that more evenly distributed the weight.
 Though the means and methods were varied, the purpose of driving a team of dogs across vast landscapes of snow and ice was never lost.

 Today, with the rapid progress of motorized transportation, the utility of dog sledding has diminished, however the spirit remains in both the people who have experienced the power of a dog team, and the dogs who never lost their desire to run and pull.
 Across the world, Mushing has developed into a highly competitive sport that is both brutal and genial, where your competition is the ceaseless arctic wind, and your team is comprised of the most loving and devoted companions you may ever know.

-Though the activity today is mainly sport, there are still pockets of the world where the most efficient mode of transportation is by dog team.
+Though the activity today is mainly sport, there are still pockets of the world where the most efficient mode of transportation in the winter, is by dog team.
 Far north in Greenland, Nunavut, Alaska, and Siberia, the price of gasoline is too expensive to justify the use of snowmobiles for longer commutes, and thus teams of dogs are still utilized as transportation in these communities.
-Arguably the most famous contemporary utilization of dogs came in 1925 when the conditions were so harsh in Alaska, that neither ships, trains, nor aircraft could deliver a priceless cargo of anti-toxin to a remote town struck with Diphtheria, an illness fatal to children.
+Arguably the most famous use of of dog teams came in 1925 when the conditions that winter were so harsh in Alaska, that neither ships, trains, nor aircraft could deliver a priceless cargo of anti-toxin to a remote town struck with Diphtheria, an illness fatal to children.
 A relay of dog teams delivered the medicine over one thousand miles from Nenana, Alaska to Nome, Alaska in just five days, saving many young lives.
-The event today is memorialized by a statue in Central Park, New York, as well as a one thousand mile race held every year in Alaska called the Iditarod that comes to completion in the same remote town, Nome.
+The event today is memorialized by a statue in Central Park, New York, as well as a one thousand mile race held every year in Alaska called the Iditarod that comes to completion in the same remote town of Nome.

 For me, dog sledding has been in dedication to them, to their heritage, and to the spirit of what they embody.
 Though the work is hard and the nights of winter are long, when I walk out to greet each one in the morning, eyes glinting, and tails wagging, I know just what they hope to do that day.
 What they were born to do.
 And we run.